A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 The element that turns the water into this colour is iron.
 Similarly, iron is colourless and transparent like sulfur, but it turns the water chalky and changes its colour into a reddish-brown tint when oxidised.

 One notable feature I’d like to highlight is its rust-smelling water.
-Although I won’t advise you to taste the water, you can still do so (if you’re adventurous) and find that it tastes not very pleasant.
+Although I won’t advise you to taste the water, you can still do so (if you’re adventurous) and find that it tastes unpleasant.

 Soaking in the Gantetsu-sen hot spring allows your body to capture the iron and brings you these benefits: